RahulSChand/gpu_poor/README.md

-# Can my GPU run this LLM? & what token/s can I get?
+# Can my GPU run this LLM? & at what token/s?

 ![Made with](https://img.shields.io/badge/logo-javascript-blue?logo=javascript)